markusfisch/bots/tournament/README.md

 for a team.

 Save this file as "namefile" and put it in the same directory where the Makefile is.
-This is what the `--namefile` option in `FLAGS` is for.
+This is what the `--name-file` option in `FLAGS` is for.

 ## Highscores